ohler55/oj/pages/Options.md

 The :create_id option specifies that key is used for dumping and loading when specifying the class for an encoded object.
 The default is `json_create`.

+In the `:custom` mode setting the `:create_id` to nil will cause Complex, Rational, Range, and Regexp to be output as strings instead of as JSON objects.

 ### :empty_string [Boolean]

 If true an empty or all whitespace input will not raise an Exception.
 The